overloadedHenry/ClinKD/README.md

 ## 💡 Highlights

 - 🔥 **Med-CLIP Guided RoPE:** We propose the Med-CLIP Guided RoPE to improve image-text alignment by fixing distinct intervals between different modal features.
+The modified model is in `model/modeling_qwen2_vl.py`
 - 🔥 **Clinical Knowledge Distiller:** The Clinical Knowlegde Distiller comprise Pseudo-Labels Medical Distillation and Reflective Correction Training.
 We use pseudo-labels to overcome the limitation caused by medical knowledge gap.
 - 🔥 **Semantic-Aware Selective Generation:** The SASG part is used for the best answer with semantic similarity.